Killings in Southern Kaduna: Impact on indigenous cultural bonding

 In the aspect of culture, most Southern Kaduna cultural festivals usually celebrated towards the end and beginning of the year had been halted with the lasts held between late-2019 and early-2020.
 These festivities only resumed with the exit of the Nasir el-Rufai regime on 29 May 2023.
 This exit was greeted with the introduction of the maiden Southern Kaduna Cultural Festival (SKFEST) held mainly in the township stadium, Kafanchan, between 28 and 30 December 2023.
 Over 20 of the about 57 ethnic nationalities in Southern Kaduna partook in the festival.

 The Agwatyap's Buffet was also held in the Agwatyap's palace, Atak Njei, Zangon Kataf, on 31 December 2023.
 This was in honour of the Nigerian Chief of Defence Staff, Christopher Gwabin Musa, an indigene of the area, selected by the new president, Bola Tinubu, who came in few months back, to take the position.
 This was greeted by the people with excitement.
 On the same day, the Nom Bajju annual cultural festival celebration also resumed in Zonkwa after being celebrated last 18 years back, in 2005.

 On 1 January 2024, the town of Gworog saw the comeback of the Afan National Festival, last celebrated in 2020.

 In March 2024, the Khituk Gwong was held in Kagoma, and the Tuk-Ham in Kwain.
 These festivities are a way of preserving the people's cultures, building friendship and helping their languages remain.

+International reactions

+In January 2020, the NGO Christian Solidarity International (CSI) released a warning over a possible genocide against Nigerian Christians and referenced the attacks on Christian villages in Southern Kaduna as an example of rising violence.